Electricity

 starting in September, is perhaps the best time to be in Korea.
 Temperatures and humidity become more tolerable, fair days are common and the justly renowned fall colors make their appearance.
 There's a romantic part and also it has a feeling of loneliness.
 We can relaxed between Summer and Winter.Winter

 is a good time to go skiing or hot-spring hopping, and the Korean invention of ondol floor heating helps defrost any parts that froze outside.
 However, January and February can be bone-biting cold due to Siberian winds from the north.
 There's a enough snow in Korea.
 Thus we can enjoy the snow fully fun.
 How about walking on the romantic road covered with snow walking with your lover on Christmas?
-It'll be very nice for you.People
+It'll be very nice for you.Books

 A long and complicated relationship, contact between the West and Korea have lead to a plethora of books on the Korean experience.
 Here's a list of books that would be available in the two major book centres in Korea as of June 2008.